SimonGreenhill/NexusMaker/README.md

 ### Version History:

+* 1.5: do more validation of cognate sets to detect possibly broken combined cognate sets.
 * 1.4: normalise order of cognates (i.e. so 1,54 == 54,1)
 * 1.3: handle cognates of form '1a'
 * 1.2: initial release